CumulusNetworks/docs/content/cumulus-vx/Vagrant-and-VirtualBox.md

 ## Log into the Switch

-1. Log into each switch with the `vagrant ssh` command.
-For example:
+1. Log into each switch with the `vagrant ssh` command:

    ```
    local@host:~/vagrant$ vagrant ssh leaf01
+   local@host:~/vagrant$ vagrant ssh leaf02
+   local@host:~/vagrant$ vagrant ssh spine01
    ```

-2. Configure the switch to be able to run NCLU commands without `sudo`:
+2. Configure each switch to be able to run NCLU commands without `sudo`:

    ```
    cumulus@cumulus:mgmt:~$ sudo usermod -a -G netedit vagrant
    ```

-   When prompted to change the password, enter the default cumulus user password `cumulus`.
-E nter a new password, then confirm the password.
+   If prompted to change the password, enter the default cumulus user password `cumulus`.
+Enter a new password, then confirm the password.
 If you are using Cumulus VX 4.1.1 or earlier, the default password is `CumulusLinux!`.
 You are **not** prompted to change the default password.

 ## Basic Switch Configuration